TAJBank to launch maiden private sector N100bn Sukuk offering

 The bank’s Sukuk offering, which is currently undergoing regulatory approvals, is expected to be launched soon, marking a historic shift from government-dominated Sukuk offerings to a fully private sector-oriented offering in the Nigerian debt markets.

-According to the bank’s board, the Sukuk will be offered in tranches of N10 billion each as soon as regulatory approvals are secured.
+According to the bank’s board, the Sukuk would be offered in tranches of N10 billion each as soon as regulatory approvals are secured.

 “Our aim is to raise the needed funds that would be invested in targeted high-impact sectors that spur job creation and enhance the standard of living of Nigerians,” Joda stressed.